 Coronavirus Action Plan

-We consider all Five Rivers staff to be key workers and will working as usual, during this unusual time.
+We consider all Five Rivers staff to be essential workers and we will be working as usual with appropriate risk assessed practice and safe working environments during this unusual time.

-The services we provide for children are essential services and every attempt will be made to continue to provide services to them, including care in foster homes, residential homes and schools and for their clinical appointments.
-Furthermore, all foster carers support from their social workers and support workers will continue, fostering panels and assessments will continue.
+The services we provide for children are essential services and it is our clear aim to continue to provide them, including care in foster homes, residential homes and schools and for their clinical appointments.
+Furthermore, all foster carers’ support from their social workers and support workers, plus our carer assessments and fostering panels will continue through the use of online technology.

 This webpage update is to help our external partners and colleagues, staff and carers need to link to our internal communications platforms.